Efficient Linearizability Checking for Actor-based Systems: Related Work

-Liang et al.~\cite{modular:veri:linearizability:non:fixed:points} propose a program logic with a lightweight instrumentation mechanism which can verify algorithms with non-fixed linearization points.
+\textbf{Verification.} Liang et al.~\cite{modular:veri:linearizability:non:fixed:points} propose a program logic with a lightweight instrumentation mechanism which can verify algorithms with non-fixed linearization points.
 This work was evaluated on various classic algorithms some of which used in \texttt{java.util.concurrent} package.
+Bouajjani et al.~\cite{concurrent:priority:queues:linearizability} consider concurrent priority queues, fundamental to many multi-threaded applications such as task scheduling.
+It shows that verifying linearizability of such implementations can be reduced to control-state reachability.
+This result makes verifying said data-structures in the context of unbounded number of threads decidable.

-Emmi et al.~\cite{michael:emmi:2017} leverage an observation about properties that admit polynomial-time (instead of exponential time) linearizability monitoring for certain concurrent collections data types, e.g. queues, sets, stacks, and maps.
+\textbf{Runtime Monitoring.} Emmi et al.~\cite{michael:emmi:2017} leverage an observation about properties that admit polynomial-time (instead of exponential time) linearizability monitoring for certain concurrent collections data types, e.g. queues, sets, stacks, and maps.
 It uses these properties to reduce linearizability to Horn satisfiability.
 This work is the first in linearizability \emph{monitoring} that is sound, complete, and tractable.
 Emmi et al.~\cite{michael:emmi:2020} identify an optimization for weak-consistency checking that relies on a \emph{minimal} visibility relations that adhere to various constraints of the given criteria.
 Hence, saving time instead of exponential enumerations of possible visibility relations among the linearized operations.
 This, as the work before it, is a monitoring approach.

-Henzinger et al.~\cite{aspect:oriented:linearizability:proofs} argue that the non-monolithic approaches based on linearization points (automatic or manual) are both complicated and don't scale well e.g. in optimistic updates.
+\textbf{Proofs/Proving.} Henzinger et al.~\cite{aspect:oriented:linearizability:proofs} argue that the non-monolithic approaches based on linearization points (automatic or manual) are both complicated and do not scale well e.g. in optimistic updates.
 The work proposes a more modular alternative approach of checking linearizability of concurrent queue algorithms.
 Hence, reducing linearizability proofs of concurrent queues to four basic properties, each of which can be proven independently by simpler arguments.

-Bouajjani et al.~\cite{concurrent:priority:queues:linearizability} consider concurrent priority queues, fundamental to many multi-threaded applications such as task scheduling.
-It shows that verifying linearizability of such implementations can be reduced to control-state reachability.
-This result makes verifying said data-structures in the context of unbounded number of threads decidable.
+Sergey et al.~\cite{hoare:style:linearizability:specification} propose a uniform alternative to other approaches in the form of Hoare logic, which can explicitly capture the interference of threads in an auxiliary state.
+This work implements the mechanized proof methodology in a Coq-based tool and verifies some implementations with non-standard conditions of concurrency-aware linearizability, quiescent and quantitative quiescent consistency.